csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 ### Summary:
 - **System testing** ensures that the complete software system meets the business and technical requirements.
 - It covers functional and non-functional aspects, making sure the system works as expected in a real-world environment.

-### Conclusion:
-System testing is critical to ensuring the reliability, performance, and overall quality of a software product.
-It helps identify defects before the system is delivered to users, reducing risks and ensuring customer satisfaction.

-### Key Points:
-- **System testing** tests the entire system in an environment similar to production.
-- It includes functional, performance, security, and usability testing.

 ### Mnemonic to Remember:
 - **System Testing** = **S**ystem's **T**otal behavior and functionality check.